nerves-project/nerves/docs/User Interfaces.md

 end
 ```

-In order to build the ui phoenix application into the nerves firmware app, we will need to add some configuration to our firmware config.
+In order to build the `ui` Phoenix application into the nerves firmware app, you need to add some configuration to your firmware config:

 ```elixir
 # nervy/apps/firmware/config/config.exs